calmil/narrative-infrastructure/process.md

 Also going to start breaking features up into little testing modules, such as for no. 13 I made a data test module that just tests the new trading features.

 ## 14

+Added a graph test, just made a little class that you then update.
+We'll see how this works out.
+I'm going to turn it into a module and turn the "data window" into the stock chart for v15.

+## 15

+Going to formalize the Graph class, clean it up a bit, and start really laying out what each window will do.
+Also, going to fold data and common into one another because I'm not certain I really get why they're different.